global-asp/asp-source/en/0063_hen-tricks-eagle.md

 standing on one leg.

 ##
-Eagle asked Hen, “Where is
+Eagle asked Hen, "Where is
-your other leg?”
+your other leg?"

 ##
-Hen told Eagle, “The
+Hen told Eagle, "The
 shopkeeper cut off my leg and
 gave me these groceries in
-return.”
+return."

 ##
 Eagle asked Hen whether